HaikuTeam/animator/QA.md

 Paid User UX (while logged in as a paid user)

-No counter appears in the top right corner indicating a private project limit I can load the dashboard while offline
+No counter appears in the top right corner indicating a private project limit While offline, I can load the dashboard
-I cannot delete projects that were created while online I cannot delete projects that were created offline and later published I can create a project while offline
+While offline, I cannot delete projects that were created while online While offline, I cannot delete projects that were created offline and later published While offline, I can create a project
 With a project open, I can Cmd+E to offline export as an Animated GIF, Video, or Lottie The offline exported file format appears as a pill in the bottom right of the timeline While the offline export is in progress, a loading bar appears and the pill is unclickable